 The NSCA staff are already working on numerous areas aligned with education and dissemination of research.
 For example, NSCA TV, but additional bespoke materials should be developed to fill the gaps in these educational resources.
 Such gaps can be identified by auditing the existing content and via a survey of NSCA members to identify topics and areas which may enhance their knowledge and skills.
-The development of such bespoke learning resources should also include a peer review component to ensure that the information is accurate and of the highest quality to the practitioner.
+The development of such bespoke learning resources should also include a peer review component to ensure that the information is of the highest quality to the practitioner.
 In addition, the NSCA foundation offers numerous scholarships and grants to support developing coaches and applied research, however, with additional funding via sponsorships and donations this could be further expanded.

 New and enhanced development opportunities, including mentoring and accessible educational and developmental opportunities should help to develop NSCA members and the NSCA's reputation.
-Mentoring is already in place as part of the Women's Committee and the Diversity, Equity, and Inclusion Committee; however, this could easily be expanded into special interest groups, professional development groups and implemented among registered strength and conditioning coaches (RSCC).
-We can also learn from other organisations that have established mentorship opportunities, such as the Australian Strength and Conditioning Association (ASCA).
+Mentoring is already in place as part of the Women's Committee and the Diversity, Equity and Inclusion Committee however, this could easily be expanded into special interest groups, professional development groups and implemented among registered strength and conditioning coaches (RSCC).
+We can also learn from other organisations that have established mentorship opportunities.